radical-collaboration/DeepDriveMD/README.md

 # DeepDriveMD

-DeepDriveMD, Deep learning-driven Adaptive Molecular Simulations for Protein Folding, is a toolkit jointly developed by Ramanathan's team at the Argonne National laboratory and Shantenu Jha's team at Rutgers University/ Brookhaven National Laboratory (BNL).
+DeepDriveMD, Deep learning-driven Adaptive Molecular Simulations for Protein Folding, is a toolkit developed by Brookhaven National Laboratobry (BNL)/RADICAL Laboratory at Rutgers, in collaboration with Argonne National Laboratory.

 This is a main repository of DeepDriveMD used in production runs.
 You can find the latest publication here: